-Developing the capability of the entity's leadership and other individuals

-- Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained - Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body - Ensure the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads the authority in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and balance for each other's authority - Developing the capabilities of members and senior management to achieve effective shared leadership and to enable the organisation to respond successfully to the changing legal and policy demands as well as economic, political and environmental changes and risks by: - Ensuring members and staff have access to induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available
+Developing the capability of the entity's leadership and other individuals ➢ Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained The Council's Constitution provides a clear statement of how it operates, and the respective roles and responsibilities of the Executive and non-Executive members.
+The Constitution also sets out responsibility for carrying out the Council's functions at committee level, delegation to individual executive members, and the Scheme of Delegation to Officers.
+The sections on delegated authority are reviewed and approved annually.
+Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body Ensure the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief Member Officer Relations Protocols provide guidance to help build good working relations between members and officers.
+Article 15 of this document sets out the protocols and the role of the Monitoring Officer to monitor and review the operation of the constitution.
+The Council reviews elements of the Constitution each year at its annual meeting. executive leads the authority in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and balance for each other's authority Developing the capabilities of members and The Officer Employment Procedure Rules set out the terms and conditions for remuneration of employees.
+A Pay Policy Statement is published on an annual basis which provides transparency regarding the Council's approach to setting pay for its employees.
+The Council has agreed a Members Allowance Scheme setting out the level of financial allowance that members may receive. senior management to achieve effective shared leadership and to enable the organisation to respond successfully to the changing legal and policy demands as well as economic, political and environmental changes and risks by: The Authority puts arrangements in place to ensure that statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the organisation.
+Ensuring members and staff have access to induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged.
+All new employees are required to complete a Corporate Induction Module which includes a number of mandatory elements including the employees' code of conduct, fraud awareness and the Acceptable Use Policy.
+Member Induction Training is undertaken each year.